SEARCH

 It became clearer after President Obama’s re-election that we're two Americas.
 Has our country been this divided since the Vietnam War, or perhaps the Civil War?
 Mr. Obama captured just fifty-one percent of the popular vote.

-Much of Blue America believes that since car tires rolled on public pavement while building businesses, or since career success came after attending public universities --- taxpayer funding enabled fortunate economic outcomes.
+Much of Blue America believes that since car tires rolled on public pavement while building businesses, or since career success came after attending public universities --- government funding enabled positive economic outcomes.

-Red America concedes of course, that large scale public works projects and excellent public universities influenced America's growth and as our population grew, a corresponding increase in the size of federal government was necessary.
+Red America concedes that of course, some large scale public works projects and excellent public universities influenced America's growth and as our population grew, a corresponding increase in the size of federal government was necessary.

 Red America remains convinced that one of the most perilous problems faced by our nation today is federal spending and that added taxation, by any other name or game, is more of an enabler to the fiscal problem, than a cure.
 For this view, Red America is often labeled by Blue as extremists.